aurora-dot/KR-Checkers/README.md

 - [ ] King piece after claiming piece
 - [ ] Multi-leg moves
     - Check surrounding tiles if opposition piece is there with empty tile after then jump
+    - annoying so will do at end if have time
 - [ ] Make the help display a toggle
     - Side menu thingy
 - [ ] Make the ai